Australia in data

 3.1 Australian Bureau of Statistics

-Traditionally, ABS data has been “open” but a total PITA to use automatically, because it’s packaged in idiosyncratic spreadsheets with an obscure filing system.
+Traditionally, ABS data has been “open” but a total PITA to use automatically, because it arrives in idiosyncratic spreadsheets with an obscure filing system.

-The data’s idiosyncrasies might be fixed by the new Data API; it’s an SDMX-REST:2.1-compliant repository that works with standard official statistics tools.
+The data’s idiosyncrasies may be fixed by the new Data API; it’s an SDMX-REST:2.1-compliant repository that works with standard official statistics tools.

 The more traditional spreadsheet-download method is still available, and there are some packages to help with that.
 Rob Hyndman points out the following: